commitizen-tools/commitizen/docs/bump.md

 ### `version_files` *

-Used to identify the files which should be updated with the new version.
+It is used to identify the files which should be updated with the new version.
 It is also possible to provide a pattern for each file, separated by colons (`:`).

 Commitizen will update it's configuration file automatically (`pyproject.toml`, `.cz`) when bumping,